emrecnksu/Laravel-Frontend-Project/ProjectSETUP.md

 composer global require laravel/installer

-laravel new example-app
+laravel new Laravel-Frontend-Project

 After following these steps, you need to enter the path where the file is located:

-- cd example-app
+- cd Laravel-Frontend-Project

 4. Configuring the required files: